Author & Educator

 1 – Planet Earth, Buffalo, New York.
 Wednesday, September 27

-Asima descended into Callie’s bedroom, her wings pushed against the air to slow her landing.
+Asima descended into a girl’s bedroom, her wings pushed against the air to slow her landing.

-Rosalie, a Dream Guardian in training, and Callie’s tuxedo-colored cat, Louis, both acknowledged her with a nod.
+Rosalie, a Dream Guardian in training, and the girl’s tuxedo-colored cat, Louis, both acknowledged her with a nod.

 Lightning split the night, and thunder rumbled outside.

-“It's her third nightmare this week,” Rosalie reported.
+“It's Callie’s third nightmare this week,” Rosalie reported.

 Asima disliked the foul imaginings, especially those that were demons.
 She handled the hard cases: children invaded by Level Three or Four nightmares, those that were high-intensity, and those that were outright demons.
 She also worked on her graduation project, which would help secure her desired position in the Special Forces.
 Her project was to investigate whether true love existed between couples on Earth or if it was merely a fantasy.
 Beyond her personal reasons, she knew the answer would help Eirdula.
 They had to make a difference for Earth, or the Great Creator would destroy their planet.